 Tell your doctor what happened.
-If he thinks you may have breathed in the spores that yield anthrax bacteria, you may get a chest X-ray or CT scan.
+If they think you may have breathed in the spores that yield anthrax bacteria, you may get a chest X-ray or CT scan.

 The treatment you need will depend on what happened and how you were exposed.
 You’ll get antibiotics, which you may get through an IV.

 You may also need an antitoxin, which is a type of medicine that counters the poisons that anthrax bacteria make.
-Anthrax antitoxins include obiltoxaximab (Anthim) to help treat inhaled anthrax, along with antibacterial medicines.
+Anthrax antitoxins include obiltoxaximab (Anthim) or raxibacumab (ABthrax) to help treat inhaled anthrax.

 If your case is serious, you’ll get the treatment in a hospital.

 There is an anthrax vaccine, but it’s only for people who are at risk because they might become exposed to anthrax.
 This group includes people who work in a lab with anthrax, some people who work with animals or animal products, and some members of the U.S. military.